Proportional Dynamics in Exchange Economies: Preliminaries

 \subsection{Market Equilibria}

 We review the definition of market equilibria and some useful properties.
 We assume that for each good $j$ there is at least one player $i$ such that $\aij > 0$.
-An equilibrium is given by a set of prices $p_i$ for each $i\in [n]$ and a set of allocations $\xij\ge 0$ for each pair $i,j\in[n]$ such that \begin{description} \item [Market clearing:] the goods are all sold, i.e., $\forall~j, \sum_i \xij = 1$. \item [Optimal allocation:] each buyer gets an optimal bundle of goods, i.e., $\forall~i, \xij$s maximize the sum $\sum_j \aij \xij $ subject to the budget constraint $\sum_j p_j \xij \leq p_i$. \end{description}
+An equilibrium is given by a set of prices $p_i$ for each $i\in [n]$ and a set of allocations $\xij\ge 0$ for each pair $i,j\in[n]$ such that